mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_concepts.html.md

 Concepts do care about their input types when input comes from a stream.
 This is because the input needs to go through an encoder to become a tensor and the encoder must know the input types.
 In this case the input types are defined by the output schema of the stream feeding the concept.

 The `predicts` output of a concept is also a matrix which has no type (a tensor).
-The function of the `predicts` output schema is to select a decoder for that output matrix.
-This output schema decodes concepts.
+The `predicts` output schema represents the typed output of the decoder for that output matrix.

 ### Examples